 Most of my bridesmaids were not exactly rich when I asked them to be a part of the wedding party, and I only gave them three months’ notice.
 I had paid for bridesmaid dresses before on a student budget, and didn’t want them to have to scrounge for the money with so little time.
 A lady from church and her daughter ended up donating their time to MAKE THE BRIDESMAID DRESSES.
 All we had to pay for was material and the pattern.
 They turned out great, and even had pockets.
 I specifically remember running into her.
 She asked what she could do to help, and I asked her if she had any recommendations for modest dresses.
 She offered to make them on the spot.
 I couldn’t believe it.

-At the time, Annan’s niece was still in high school, and she had just started a photography business.
-Now, she is living it up on the east coast, and her business, Jelli Bee Photography, is growing.
+At the time, his niece was still in high school, and she had just started a photography business.
 We were one of her first weddings, and she did a great job.
 Now, when I look at our pictures, not only do I remember our beautiful day, but I know that each picture was taken with love.
-Check out our engagement and wedding photos!

 I did my own makeup, because makeup artists never get my eyes right.
 My hair was done by a good friend who offered to help.
 She and another friend came to the house and helped us all get ready.
 We got to have a couple fun run-throughs before the day of the wedding, and it was much more fun because it wasn’t a stranger helping me get ready.
 It was a friend.